 _

 Where to have lunch on a terrace in Loches?
-At Le Vicariat
+Au Vicariat

-This restaurant, located in the heart of the Royal City, is ideal for a lunch break during your visit to this part of the city.
-It is especially worth it for its beautiful wooded terrace with a magnificent view, both of the royal dwelling and also the surroundings.
+This restaurant located in the heart of the Cité Royale is ideal for a lunch break during your visit to this part of the city.
+It is especially worth it for its beautiful tree-lined terrace with a magnificent view, both of the Royal Logis and the surrounding area.

 4 Place Charles VII, 37600 Loches